Capilano University: Scholarships, bursaries and awards

 Capilano University provides over 250 scholarships and bursaries for current and returning students.
 The university provides scholarships for academic achievement, bursaries based on financial need, and awards are given based on a combination of top marks, athletic achievement, extra-curricular activities or other special achievements, and sometimes are also based on financial need.

 These include the Capilano University Achievement Access Award, Wong and Trainor Award, Capilano University Athletic Award, Xats’alanexw Siyam Award, Indigenous Students Bursary, Borden Ladner Gervais Scholarship, Mary Neil Bursary and Neptune Terminals International Experience Award.

 CapU residence and housing

+North Vancouver

 The CapU student residences currently accommodate up to 293 students.
 The residences are located on Dollarton Highway, 10 minutes from main campus.

 The real estate development company, Woodbridge Northwest Communities, is proposing a Capilano University Village including a six-floor condominium tower, three and four-floor townhouses, 60 dormitories for CapU students, and an amenities building at the North Vancouver campus.
 The company's plan also includes personalized student kitchens, a swimming pool, clubhouse and children's play area.

 Another North Vancouver developer is offering to build rental apartments exclusively for Capilano University's students and staff.
 Darwin Properties has submitted an application to build 346 units of rental housing in two six-storey buildings.
 The company also wants to build an adjacent cafe.

+Squamish

+The Capilano University Squamish campus has three buildings dedicated to student residence, providing over 200 rooms for student housing.
+The buildings are clustered together, where students can study, dine, socialize and relax.
+Residences are close to facilities including food services and a recreation complex.